jpoehnelt/in-solidarity-bot/docs/README.md

 ```
 The possible levels are `['off', 'notice', 'warning', 'failure']`.
 These correspond to [annotation_level in the GitHub API](https://docs.github.com/en/rest/reference/checks#create-a-check-run).

+> **Note**: The merging of defaults uses array replacement.
+This means any array provided by the configuration will be used and default elements ignored.

+> **Note**: The bot uses the configuration from the default branch.
+Therefore any changes to the configuration in a pull request will not be used until merged.

+> **Note**: Read more about configuration for organizations at [Probot best practices](https://github.com/probot/probot/blob/master/docs/best-practices.md#store-configuration-in-the-repository).

+### Ignoring Defaults
-The default configuration can be ignored with `ignoreDefaults: true` such as in the following.
+The default rules can be ignored with `ignoreDefaults: true` such as in the following.

 ```yaml
 rules: